Lacan vs. Gendlin: Language or the Felt Sense?

 Clinical Implications

-Lacan says we are always already in language — the unconscious is structured like a language, and therapy works through speech.
-Gendlin says there is a "felt sense" — a bodily knowing that precedes language and carries meaning that words alone cannot capture.
-This debate determines whether you trust the word or the body more.
+Lacan says we are always already in language: the unconscious is structured like a language, and therapy works through speech.
+Gendlin says there is a "felt sense": a bodily knowing that precedes formulation and carries meaning words have not yet caught.
+Neither denies that the other's domain exists.
+What they disagree about is whether the excess beyond language can be consulted as a source of guidance, or whether treating it that way is exactly the mistake.

 In Session